 Is saving for retirement worth it?

 Saving for retirement is essential if you want to enjoy your later years free from financial stress.
-For higher earners, the UK state pension is simply not enough to support a comfortable retirement.
-As one of the least generous in the developed world, it is estimated to provide around 58% of your pre-retirement earnings on average.
-However, it’s important to note that this is likely to only be true for the lowest of earners where the target replacement rate for retirement is between 70 – 80% of pre-retirement earnings.
-Saving is therefore the only way to make sure your retirement happens in the way you want it to.
+For higher earners, the UK state pension is insufficient to support a comfortable retirement.
+As one of the least generous in the developed world, it is estimated to provide around 58% of average pre-retirement earnings.

 No one wants to survive on the bare minimum; Afterall, your retirement is your time to really enjoy the things in life that matter to you.
 And while it may feel incredibly appealing to cut corners on your savings now so that you can enjoy that last-minute holiday or that flashy new car, those decisions are eating further and further into your comfortable retirement.

 Even if you plan on working throughout your retirement, it’s still crucial to save.
 You cannot predict the future.
-There are countless things that could get in the way of you working – from ill-health to job loss – and you don’t want to find yourself stuck with a dwindling pension pot and no way of topping it up.
+Countless things could get in the way of you working – from ill health to job loss – and you don’t want to find yourself stuck with a dwindling pension pot and no way of topping it up.

 Pensions are also the most tax-efficient vehicle in the UK for your money.
 Their benefits are enormous:

 - Company directors don’t pay tax on pension contributions, plus it’s a tax-deductible expense

 - Pension contributions reduce your taxable income as an employee through tax relief